 - Moving camber rearward generates more downforce, but further forward is more efficient for low-drag, low-angle applications.

 First I want to give a shout-out to 9 Lives Racing who makes a very strong, economical, and proven wing.
-I don’t know if it originated from a NACA profile, and I’ve tried to find a NACA shape that’s the same, but I can’t find an exact match.
+I don’t know if it originated from a NACA profile, and I’ve tried to find a NACA shape that’s the same, but I can’t find an exact match because it has more camber.

 For fun, I’ll plot a wing that looks similar.
 Start at the NACA 4-digit airfoil generator and plug in some numbers.
 At first I’ll try 8% camber, 50% chord position, and 12% thickness and I get a wing that looks kind of like the 9LR wing (although 9LR has more camber).